Skip to main content

 Written by Ira

-Focus your efforts on engaged subscribers, re-engage those who’ve gone quiet, and give one final attempt before marking contacts inactive.
-If there’s still no response, it’s best to unsubscribe them to protect your deliverability and audience quality.
+Successful marketing starts with focusing on the right audience.
+Focus your efforts on engaged contacts, re-engage those who have gone quiet, and give one final attempt before marking contacts inactive.

-Engaged Contacts
+Engaged Contacts Segment

 • OR all contacts who have Clicked message at least 1 time in the last 45 days, where Channel is Email;